 With the increasing demand for food distribution and delivery, the demand for faster loading and unloading of groceries is also rising.
 Manual loading and unloading may lead to injuries to workers and overall slow execution.
 Therefore, startups develop automated palletizing solutions using advanced robotics and cobots.

-Smart Robotics is a German startup that offers Smart Palletizer, a compact end-of-line cobot for flexible palletizing of food products.
+Smart Robotics is a Dutch startup that offers Smart Palletizer, a compact end-of-line cobot for flexible palletizing of food products.
 With their lightweight structure and 3D printed grippers, the palletizer stacks boxes up to 8 kilograms.
 It also comes with an intelligent software to handle a variety of objects irrespective of shape and size.
 The Smart Palletizer handles a variety of stacking patterns and tailors to any factory setup while cooperating safely with employees.

 Mrrobotics offers Storage and Handling Robots

 To automate the storage of food and grocery items in racks, startups develop storing and handling robots.
 Such robots carry heavy goods with care and also rack them with great precision and accuracy.
 This saves a lot of manual labor, time, and, hence, cost to the company.